JackCooper666/learning-note/hardware/RTK/ublox/zed f9p/Ublox F9P on Windows And Ros2.md

 # 1. Overview
-This is an instruction to demenstrate how to integrate ublox f9p within windows and ros2 step by stepf
+This is an instruction to demenstrate how to integrate ublox f9p within windows and ros2 step by step.
-%% # 1.
-Equipment overview
-this is the overview of the equipment. %%
 # 2. Windows
 The RTK localization includes two parts: the GPS localization, and the NTRIP localization correction.
 This section will present a detailed instruction for achieving the RTK localization on Windows.
 ## 2.1 Download U-center